How To Build Your Own First Aid Kit

 When it comes to the available tourniquets on the market, the best of the best is the CAT Gen7 from North American Rescue.
 On top of what I mentioned above, there are a number of ways to carry them including a new rigid holder (also made by North American Rescue) that is standard among officers here in Texas.
 Even if you don’t carry any other first aid gear on you, if you are an officer and you do not carry a tourniquet then you are wrong.
 There’s no other way to say it.

 Personally, I’d recommend doubling up.
 One on your person and one in your IFAK.
 Hell, carry a CAT Gen7 on your person and fold up a couple SOFT-T Wide Gen4s to store in your IFAK.
 Can do whatever you want, just remember that two is one and one is none.

 Trauma shears are arguably the most important part of the kit.
-You can improvise stuff like a tourniquet, it’s not optimal but you can do.
+You can improvise stuff like a tourniquet, it’s not optimal but you can do it.
 You can’t improvise a pair of trauma shears.
 The point of these is so you can cut clothing off without wasting time getting them off and potentially complicating the injuries.
 You just slice the clothing off quick and clean.
 And I’ll tell ya: If you go nonresponsive around me, everything from the waist up is coming off.
 You can yell at me for it after I save your life.

 I have the North American Rescue brand shears pictured because 1) they’re inexpensive and 2) NAR is a brand I trust always.
 It’s the pair I run, though I’ve not got much experience with their scissor leash.
 I know paramedics love having means of retention so it’s muscle memory to get their shears.
 If you’re willing to throw down the extra dosh, the Leatherman Raptor is a folding pair of high quality shears (picture below).
-They just cost over double what the NAR shears do so it’s up to your budget constraints what you want to do.
+They do cost over double what the NAR shears do however, so it’s up to your budget constraints what you want to do.